 We all have moments when we feel flustered.
-When we have moments like this, it is important we pause, listen, and really focus in on our breathing.
+When this happens, it is important we pause, listen, and really focus in on our breathing.
 For children, it can be useful when they need help settling down to work or when they are shifting their attention between tasks.
 Controlling your breathing has a lot of different benefits.
 When you are able to regulate your breathing, you are helping your brain reinforce the habit of planning a response and enabling mindful behavior.
 Other benefits include: